Coronavirus – FAQs on staffing decisions when reopening workplaces

 The latest position is as follows:

-What if staff are worried about using public transport?
+Our staff need to attend the workplace – but what if they are worried about using public transport?

-The government has confirmed that as of 17 July, everyone can use public transport for any reason, although people are still encouraged to use other modes of transport if available.
 The government has published guidance on safe travel in England which advises people on using public transport during the coronavirus outbreak.
-The advice guides public transport users to travel at off-peak times if they can, comply with social distancing, and to walk more of their journey where possible.
+The advice guides public transport users to travel at off-peak times if they can, and to walk more of their journey where possible.
 It would be advisable for employers to accommodate any employee requests to amend their working time to facilitate compliance with this guidance.

 What if the employee says that they cannot come to work, citing serious and imminent danger?